kaso-gg/KasoGG/index.md

 ### ACTIVE POINTS ALGORITHM FOR TODAY'S EVENT:
 Scoring is based on Chapter 3 Season 3 Arena points system for Division 7.
+I'm tweaking this to "scale" for lobbies that aren't full (if you have 25 teams, you can't score on a 100 team scale!).
+I have full control over scoring based on placement.
+We can give poitns for being the 18th person eliminated, or take away points for the first kills of the game, and so forth.

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>